delton137/delton137.github.io/_drafts/loneliness.md

 There are many studies backing this up:

-Touch is vital, and touch deprevation is a real thing.
+Touch is vital, and touch deprivation is a real thing.
 Dance plays a very important social function in this regard, by providing a venue where it is socially acceptable to touch strangers.
 The joy of holding hands, of a warm embrace, of being in temporal and emotional sync with another human being can all be experienced through dance.

 Close connections are rare in life, and should be treasured.

 Feeling needed